Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 4. **Multivariate Curve Resolution (MCR)**: This technique can separate overlapping spectral components in complex mixtures, enabling the quantification of multiple analytes simultaneously from SERS spectra.

+5. **Gaussian Process Regression**: This probabilistic approach provides not only concentration estimates but also uncertainty quantification, which is valuable for regulatory decision-making based on SERS measurements.

+6. **Quantile Regression Forests**: These models can predict full conditional distributions rather than just mean values, providing robust concentration estimates across different environmental conditions.

 **Ensemble Methods and Hybrid Approaches**:

 Combining multiple classification or regression models has proven effective in improving the robustness and accuracy of SERS-ML systems.
 Techniques such as boosting, bagging, and stacking can leverage the strengths of different base models to enhance overall performance.
 For instance, a combination of SVM and RF classifiers has been used to improve the accuracy of cancer detection from SERS spectra of blood samples.

+**Continuous Monitoring Ensembles**:

+For wastewater systems where SERS measurements are collected continuously, specialized ensemble approaches have been developed:

+1. **Temporal Ensemble Models**: These integrate predictions over time, reducing the impact of transient noise or artifacts in individual measurements.
+By ensembling across multiple time points, detection reliability improves while maintaining sensitivity to genuine changes.

+2. **Multi-Scale Temporal Models**: Combining models trained on different time scales (seconds, minutes, hours, days) enables simultaneous detection of acute contamination events and gradual shifts in baseline conditions.

+3. **Spatial-Temporal Ensembles**: For distributed monitoring networks, models that integrate data from multiple sampling locations can distinguish between local anomalies and system-wide changes, improving both specificity and geographical resolution.

+4. **Adaptive Ensemble Weighting**: Advanced systems dynamically adjust the influence of different models based on current conditions, time of day, weather, or other contextual factors to optimize performance across varying operational scenarios.

+5. **Consensus-Based Alerting**: Rather than relying on a single model, alert systems based on voting or consensus among multiple models reduce false alarms while maintaining sensitivity to genuine contamination events.

 **Model Validation and Performance Evaluation**: